90 Day Parts Warranty Guarantee

 Is there really any better way to tell that something is wrong with your engine than to have a giant orange light on the inside of your car pop on telling you to check your engine?
 The check engine light is a symbol that has different levels of importance to different people.
 For some the check engine light is merely a dashboard decoration made purely to be ignored.
 For others, it is a warning sign that something could possibly be wrong.
 In extreme cases, some people rush their vehicle to the mechanic immediately!
 Before you do anything rash, take the time to give some of these quick fixes a try first.

 • Buy an OBD.
-An OBD (On Board Diagnostic) is a tiny little device that plugs into your vehicle and easily identifies the problem.
+An OBD (Onboard Diagnostic) is a tiny little device that plugs into your vehicle and easily identifies the problem.
 It is very important to keep the instructions that go along with your particular OBD model.
 Don’t want to blow $100 on an OBD?
 Ask some of your gearhead friends if they’re in the mood to do you a favor!

 • To use an OBD:

-• Get a solid flashlight and shine it on the lower edge of your driver side dash to locate the plug-in (Note: check your vehicle’s owner’s manual if your port is not located here.)
+• Get a solid flashlight and shine it on the lower edge of your driver-side dash to locate the plug-in (Note: check your vehicle’s owner’s manual if your port is not located here.)

 • Plug the OBD into the port, and turn the key to the idle position (DO NOT TURN THE ENGINE ON!)

-• Most OBD’s only have two buttons—hit the “scan” button
+• Most OBDs only have two buttons—hit the “scan” button

 • Perform any necessary fixes, or have a mechanic do it for you.
 Self-explanatory.

 • Disconnect the battery.
-Sometimes the check engine light really is just a simple fluke.
+Sometimes the check engine light is just a simple fluke.
 Disconnecting the battery and reconnecting it can sometimes reset the light back to normal.
-Sometimes the check engine light can actually be a sign that your battery is about to die.
+Sometimes the check engine light can be a sign that your battery is about to die.

 • Wait it out.
 It is important to note that sometimes after the issue has been fixed, it can take a bit of time for the check engine light to go away.
 If the problem still persists after a few weeks, it may be time to go back to the drawing board.

 • Just leave it.
-In the end, if it’s not bugging you then I guess there really is no reason to get upset about…until you find yourself stranded in the desert one sunny afternoon.
+In the end, if it’s not bugging you then I guess there is no reason to get upset about…until you find yourself stranded in the desert one sunny afternoon.

 Diagnosing Common Signs of Engine Problems